Avery Hildebrand

 Pronouns: he/him

-Best outdoor advice: Always check your weather app before you go and never underestimate Lake Superior.
+Best outdoor advice: Always check your weather app before you go (both the day and night forecasts) and never underestimate Lake Superior.

 Our Team